ataul-ui/Automatic-Model-Retraining-and-Deployment/README.md

+In this repo I will build a recomendation system that let's the manager know if a certain machinery is likely to fail, and the model will update periodically as new data appears, (the dataset will be split into initial data trained, and next month's data trained)

 Automatic Model Retraining and Deployment: Build a system that automatically retrains and deploys machine learning models based on predefined triggers or schedules.
 MLflow can be used for model versioning and management, FastAPI for creating a REST API to trigger the retraining process, Docker for containerization, and Heroku for deployment.

 Model Retraining: